-(this article was updated here) Due to the Corona virus crisis, many Spanish companies (think of airlines, hotels, restaurants, leisure sectors) are now proceeding to suspending employment temporarily.
+(This article was updated here and here) Due to the Corona virus crisis, many Spanish companies (think of airlines, hotels, restaurants, leisure sectors) are now proceeding to suspending employment temporarily.
 The so called ERTE, or Temporary Suspension of Employment procedure allows employers to suspend work or reduce working hours in case of Force Majeur (the Spanish Ministry of Labor has qualified the Covid19 crisis as such).
 This procedure is not to be confused with the so called ERE, which has a definitive character, i.e. the employment finishes.
 In the UK a similar procedure is furlough.

 The ERTE (or furlough) procedure is supervised by the Labor Inspection Authorities.
 The procedure has to be approved by such authorities which at the moment might be subject to delays.